dotnet/docs/docs/standard/serialization/introducing-xml-serialization.md

 ## Items That Can Be Serialized

-The following items can be serialized using the **XmLSerializer** class:
+The following items can be serialized using the **XmlSerializer** class:

 - Public read/write properties and fields of public classes.